pfreyp/SC17_Developer_Lab/README.md

 ## Remote desktop to your instance

-The instance you just started is preconfigured with remote desktop protocol (RDP) services.
+The instance just started is preconfigured with remote desktop protocol (RDP) services.
 - From your local machine, start a remote desktop protocol client
    - On Windows: press the Windows key and type "remote desktop".
 You should see the "Remote Desktop Connection" show in the list of programs.
 (Alternatively you could also directly invoke mstsc.exe)
    - On Linux: any RDP client such a Remmina or Vinagre are suitable